LIFE, JUSTICE AND PEACE

 The Archdiocese of San Antonio works to reach the most vulnerable, the poor, the marginalized, and those that do not have a voice or have been silenced.
 Through the work of the Secretariat for Mission, the Archdiocese of San Antonio promotes integral human development within a culture of welcoming and accompaniment, with a transformative commitment to solidarity that emerges from the encounter with Christ.

-With that in mind, the work of the Secretariat for Mission in the fields of Life, Justice and Peace focuses on issues such as abortion and post-abortion healing, assisted suicide, the death penalty, human trafficking, homelessness, poverty, immigration, foster care, healthcare, religious freedom, and environmental justice, aiming to develop an authentic human ecology for the communities of San Antonio.
+With that in mind, the work of the Secretariat for Mission in the fields of Life, Justice and Peace focuses on issues such as abortion and post-abortion healing, euthanasia and assisted suicide, the death penalty, poverty, immigration, religious freedom, racism and environmental justice, aiming to develop an authentic human ecology for the communities of San Antonio.

-Resources for Social Justice Programs and Ministries that can be Implemented in Parishes and Communities
+Basic Resources for Life and Social Justice Programs and Ministries that can be Implemented in Parishes and Communities

 The USCCB statement “We Are Salt and Light” offers a basic resource for pastors, parish leaders, and all Catholics seeking to strengthen the social ministry of their local community.
 The bishops’ reflection represents neither major new teaching nor a new national program.
 Rather, it brings together the principles of our social teaching and local pastoral experience in a framework for vibrant Catholic communities.
 Click here to learn more about how to implement the program.